Gear Reviews8 min read

 • Collapsible for storage

-What we found: Dogs gravitated toward this seat immediately -- the fleece lining and bolster walls create a den-like environment that nervous riders find comforting.
-The rigid foam provides more structure than fabric-only booster seats.
-Like most booster seats, it has not undergone independent crash testing, so treat it as a comfort and containment accessory rather than a safety device.
+What I found: Smaller shelter dogs gravitated toward this seat immediately.
+The fleece lining and bolster walls create a den-like environment that nervous riders find comforting.
+The rigid foam provides much more structure than fabric-only booster seats (like the PetSafe model).
+Like most booster seats, it hasn't undergone independent crash testing.
+Treat it as a comfort and containment accessory rather than a safety device.

 Best for: Anxious small dogs that need a secure, cozy space during car travel.